proofrock/snapkup/README.md

 `snapkup -d C:\MySnapkupDir init`

-Requires an empty directory.
-Creates a shallow dir structure to divide the files, and a `snapkup.dat` file (encrypted) that will store all the data.
+It requires an empty directory and creates a shallow dir structure to organize the files, and a `snapkup.dat` file (encrypted) that will store all the metadata.
 Also, generates the encryption and checksum keys.

 ### Register the directory to back up as a root